Primary Key Points

 And here's the mind-blowing part: our microbiome impacts how we behave, think, and handle stress.
 It's like a two-way street.
 The health and diversity of our gut bacteria can influence our mental well-being and even our susceptibility to various brain disorders.

 Ideally, a healthy gut should have a ratio of roughly 85% "good" or "friendly" bacteria to 15% "bad" bacteria.
-When this ratio gets thrown off balance, it can lead to a condition called dysbiosis.
+When this ratio gets thrown off balance, it can lead to dysbiosis.
 That's when things start to go awry.
 An imbalanced or dysfunctional microbiome can contribute to many issues, including anxiety, depression, attention disorders, memory loss, problems with concentration, chronic inflammation, obesity, and much more.

 So, how do these microbiomes impact the brain and mental health?
 They do that in several ways: